 The Changing Nature of California’s Grid

 Balancing authorities employ a number of generation resources to ensure grid reliability.
-In California, renewable energy resources, such as wind and solar, are progressively playing a larger role in electrical generation, as required by the 100 Percent Clean Energy Act of 2018 (SB 100) and the Clean Energy and Pollution Reduction Act (SB 350).
+In California, renewable energy resources, such as wind and solar, are progressively playing a larger role in electrical generation, as required by the 100 Percent Clean Energy Act of 2018 (SB 100, De León) and the Clean Energy and Pollution Reduction Act (SB 350, De León).
 Incorporating renewable energy resources into the grid plays an important role in reducing greenhouse gas emissions and mitigating the impacts of climate change.

 While wind and solar resources are increasingly playing a greater role in electricity production in California, they are inherently variable, as production is directly tied to wind and solar availability and activity.
 This variability is reflected in the Effective Load Carrying Capability (ELCC) and net qualifying capacity values of these resources.
 ELCC expresses the extent to which a resource is able to meet reliability conditions and reduce expected reliability problems or outage events (considering availability and use limitations), while net qualifying capacity is the number of Megawatts eligible to be counted towards meeting a LSE’s system and local RA requirements, subject to deliverability constraints.
 Hence, renewable energy resources generally have a lower net qualifying capacity value compared to non-renewable forms of energy production.